-Don’t give in to your child’s requests when he whines.
+Don’t give in to your child’s requests when she whines

-Your child keeps whining for more milk, never mind that you know he’s just doing so because he’s cranky.
-As simple as it may seem to hand him a glass of milk and stop the whining already, don’t.
+Your child keeps whining for more milk, never mind that you know she’s just doing so because she’s cranky.
+As simple as it may seem to hand her a glass of milk and stop the whining already, don’t.
 You don’t want to respond with a “Fine, already!” mentality.

-And it’s okay if you changed your mind and want to give him milk.
-You’re not caving in if you realized he was thirsty or hungry, even if he was whining about it.
+And it’s okay if you changed your mind and want to give her milk.
+You’re not caving in if you realized she was thirsty or hungry, even if she was whining about it.
 But make your response intentional and explain why you changed your mind.

 But if you’re tempted to give in just to stop the whining, find another way to do so.
-Giving in each time he whines teaches him that whining is an effective way of getting what he wants.
+Giving in each time she whines teaches her that whining is an effective way of getting what she wants.

 Your child may just be whining about something simple like not wanting to get down from the high chair.
 Or he might have underlying reasons, from feeling tired to not knowing how to deal with his emotions.